 Non-filers, who meet the income requirements and receive Social Security retirement benefits or Railroad Retirement benefits, should automatically receive an Economic Impact Payment.
 Use the IRS tool to determine your eligibility.

 Mortgages and Rent

 To further help individuals and families hurting due to the pandemic, Congress has enacted policies to assist homeowners and renters facing financial difficulty as a result of coronavirus.

 The CARES Act also provides multifamily property owners with federally-backed loans and have experienced financial hardship resulting from the pandemic 90 days of forbearance.
-Borrowers receiving forbearance may not evict or charge their tenants late feed during the forbearance period.
+To further help renters stay in their homes, the Federal Housing Finance Agency announced servicers are permitted to extend forbearance agreements for multifamily property owners with existing forbearance agreements for up to three months, for a total of six months.
+Borrowers receiving forbearance may not evict or charge their tenants late fees during the forbearance period.

-Individuals and families renting from an owner who has a federally insured or backed mortgage, live in federally subsidized housing, or get a federally subsidized grant or voucher, cannot be evicted for nonpayment of rent between March 27 and July 24, 2020.
-To find out if your housing is covered by the CARES Act ask your housing authority, landlord, or management company.
+To find out if your housing is covered by the CARES Act, ask your housing authority, landlord, or management company.
 You can also visit the Consumer Protection Financial Bureau website which contains property lookup tools to help renters determine if the multifamily property where they reside has a federally-backed mortgage.